 Some Solitary Bees like Resin Bees will create their nest in small tunnels or grooves and for most of us it’s a mystery what happens inside the tunnels.
 This observation block allows the nests to be easily viewed without causing any disturbance or damage.
+These are great for education, research, photos and video.

 Using Cypress I’ve routed grooves 160mm long in a 200mm wide block.
 I then covered the surface with some clear acrylic sheet and placed a hinge on the back.

 When it’s in place the blocks are closed against each other.
 The block could be placed flat/horizontally or vertically.
-I would suggest once the bees have started creating brood cells that you make sure it’s returned to the same exact location and position.
-The brood cells may be affected if you change the position.
+I would suggest once the bees have started creating cells that you make sure it’s returned to the same location and position.
+The cells may be affected if you change the position.

 Update photo below: 29/09/2019